 British Airways flies from London to Grenada, or London to Grenada via Barbados; call +(44) (0)345222111.
 Virgin Atlantic Airways flies from London to Barbados and to Grenada; please call +1 (246) 228-4886 (Barbados).

 However, returning home may present a problem if your home country does impose a quarantine period.
-The United States has no such requirement.
-All other entering students should investigate return requirements before bringing their pet(s) to Grenada.
+All entering students should investigate return requirements before bringing their pet(s) to Grenada.
+The United States CDC has published updated guidelines (as of Oct.
+20th 2014) on importation of dogs into the USA from countries with Rabies.
+Please visit the following website for up to date information: http://www.cdc.gov/animalimportation/dogs.html

 First term students are encouraged to leave their pets at home for the first term.
 This allows time for the student to get acclimated in Grenada and to be certain the proper living and care arrangements have been made.
 This can greatly decrease any stress the animal may experience when traveling or adjusting to a new home.